 Independent Living vs. Institutions

-Group homes are institutional settings where people with intellectual and developmental disabilities (I/DD) have little or no control of who enters their living quarters and lack choice in several life domains ranging from community integration to vocational training to preferences of how and with whom they share their lives.
-Group homes are incongruent with person-centered service provision and with ongoing societal and governmental shifts toward community-based services.
+Group settings, including nursing homes and group homes, are places0 where people with intellectual and developmental disabilities have little or no control of who enters their living quarters and lack choice in several life domains ranging from community integration to vocational training to preferences of how and with whom they share their lives.
+Group settings are incongruent with person-centered service provision and with ongoing societal and governmental shifts toward community-based services.

 Independent living is a movement and a philosophy based around the belief that people with disabilities ourselves are best able to make decisions about how we lead our lives.
 Each of us can make decisions about where we live and how and when we engage with the community.
 This is the path toward community integration and real choice for people with disabilities.